kode4food/fate-lang/guide/outline.md

             </ul>
           end

-          def renderList(people) when not people
+          def renderList(people) where not people
             <b>"There are no people to render!"</b>
           end